Wolfram von Richthofen: Phoney War

 Operationally, the air division and corps headquarters were placed alongside, and moved with, army equivalents.
 The air liaison teams attached to the corps and Panzer Divisions were directed to report the battle situation at the front, but were forbidden to advise the army, or request air support.
 The army sent separate reports, under the same conditions.
 The reports were digested by Kleist and Richthofen's chiefs of staff, and action was or was not taken with mutual agreement.
 Attack orders could be delivered in minutes to air units.
 A Gruppe (Group) of Ju 87s and Bf 109s was ready in reserve to respond, and could do so within 45 to 70 minutes.
 Fliegerkorps VIII and Richthofen were led to believe they would spend the entire campaign supporting Reichenau in northern Belgium, but the OKL did not inform the Corps that it was going to be used in a Meuse breakthrough.

 Richthofen knew Reichenau, and they had a close working relationship.
 During the planning for the Sixth Army's operations, Reichenau seemed to display a lack of interest when the subject turned to the capture of the bridges at Maastricht, in the Netherlands, and Fort Eben-Emael in Belgium.
 The defeat and/or capture of these objectives were essential for the Sixth Army to advance into the Low Countries.
 So unenthusiastic was Reichenau about the suggested airborne operation by glider troops against the fort, that he refused to allow the diversion of any army artillery.
 Richthofen supplied a Flak battalion, Flakgruppe Aldinger, for the task of supporting them.

 Battle of France and Low Countries

 Richthofen found himself under pressure in other sectors on 10 May, the first day of the offensive.
-In the early phase of the Battle of the Netherlands, the Fallschirmjäger (paratrooper) forces had been tasked with capturing The Hague and the Dutch Royal Family.
+In the early phase of the Battle of the Netherlands, the Fallschirmjäger (paratrooper) forces had been tasked with capturing The Hague and the Dutch royal family.
 In the subsequent Battle for The Hague, German forces met heavy resistance.
-The French Seventh Army advancing through Belgium and the Netherlands threatened German progress.
+The Seventh Army advancing through Belgium and the Netherlands threatened German progress.
 Richthofen was ordered to throw in half of his force in the Hague battle and to attack the Scheldt estuary, near Antwerp, the Dutch border, to stop the French before they positioned themselves near the Moerdijk bridgehead.
 Despite thick cloud, German aircraft helped drive them back.